salesforce/speech-datasets/CONTRIBUTING.md

 We recommend saving any helper scripts to `<dataset>/<asr1|tts1>/local` as well.
 More details on each of the above files can be found in Kaldi's official [documentation](https://kaldi-asr.org/doc/data_prep.html).
 We also suggest that you update [`TEMPLATE/asr1/db.sh`](TEMPLATE/asr1/db.sh) or [`TEMPLATE/tts1/db.sh`](TEMPLATE/tts1/db.sh) with variables that specify the absolute path where one can find the downloaded, unprocessed dataset.
+Note that for most datasets which don't come with a `download_and_untar.sh` script, we allow specify both an archive file (typically `tar.gz`) and a directory to extract it to.

 Finally, you need to write a top-level `<dataset>/<asr1|tts1>/run.sh` script which invokes either `asr.sh` or `tts.sh` with the appropriate dataset-specific arguments.
 The most important ones are `--fs` (the sampling frequency